rajeshm7910/apigee-internal-idp/README.md

 ### Setup

-- Create Key/Cert pair for setting up IDP.
+- Create Key/Cert pair for setting up Tomcat.

 Generate a TLS cert and key and store them in a keystore file.
-You can use a self-signed certificate or CA certs.
+You can use a self-signed certificate or CA certificate.

 To create a keystore file from your cert and key:

 1. Create a directory for the JKS file:
 ```